 Legislation regarding work safety is set out in law, the (ISO) International Organisation for Standardisation attempts to standardise safety equipment into an International code understood by many nations with the objective that all nations wil adopt this code to give workplace safety an International language.
 There are currently over 160 countries which adhere to EN specification including all EU member states and 12 partner organisations worldwide; other nations are currently gearing up to meet the standards.

 There are currently over 19,500 ISO standards with a further 1100 added each year.
 The following information has been broken down into categories attaining to each specific area of EN specification.
-Areas relevant to your particular trade or work type are collectively grouped through our Workwear by EN SPEC category on the homepage.
+Areas relevant to your particular trade or work type are collectively grouped in our Work wear by EN SPEC category.

 We have compiled this user friendly guide to better aid your understanding and correct use of Personal Protective Equipment or (PPE) as it is more commonly known.